 Taxes Paid on the Sale of Farmland

 All in all, the sale of farmland can bring in a considerable amount of money.
-With that in mind, it is always going to be taxed in some form or another.
-Currently, the following taxes are applied to the sale of farmland in the United States:
+With that in mind, it is always going to be taxable in some form or another.
+Currently, the following taxes are applicable to the sale of farmland in the United States:

 - Federal Income Tax